 One of the most frightening things that can happen in life is when the police arrest you for a sexual conduct offense.
 An even scarier event is a conviction for this type of charge.
 Learn what can happen if a Minnesota court finds you guilty of sexual misconduct.
+Find out what Minnesota law has to say.

 In the state of Minnesota, sexual conduct offenses come in five levels with first degree describing the most serious crimes and fifth the least.
 You face possible incarceration and monetary fines with each classification.
 Typically, first and third-degree offenses involve sexual penetration (first often involves a minor) while second, fourth, and fifth degrees concern sexual contact.
 Levels one through four are felonies while level five is typically a gross misdemeanor.
 You can face one or more offenses that are classified with the same or different degrees.